angerulis/genealogy_tree/README.md

-# CSC-4306 - Design and Analysis of Algorithms
+# genealogy tree algorithm
-## Project
+## Project CSC-4306 - Design and Analysis of Algorithms
 The goal of this project is to create a genealogy tree application where we can interact with a Graphical User Interface (GUI).
 <br>The following features are expected:
 1. Adding a child per level and parents' name